adityasingh-lab/adityasingh-lab.github.io/_posts/2024-10-20-dp-newui-service-probe.md

 ![](/assets/img/posts/2024-10-20-dp-newui-service-probe/p7-create-probe-capture.png)
 _Create Probe Capture_

 9.)
-Hit the service, that should increate the capture count. 👇
+Hit the service, that should create the capture count. 👇

 ![](/assets/img/posts/2024-10-20-dp-newui-service-probe/p8-capture-probe-count.png)
 _Capture Probe Count_

 10.)
-Select the probe abobe and that should take to the list of transaction ID.
+Select the probe above and that should take to the list of transaction ID.
 Similar to WebGUI probe

 ![](/assets/img/posts/2024-10-20-dp-newui-service-probe/p9-probe-transactions.png)
 _Transaction list_